yutaro741/project/readme.md

 SQLite

 I have chosen to use SQLite as the database management system for this project.
 SQLite is a lightweight, embedded relational database engine that is perfect for small to medium scale projects.[^4] It's highly efficient, fast and reliable, making it a popular choice for developers.
-Additionally, SQLite is open source and requires no setup or administration, making it easy to integrate with any project.
-With its ability to handle large amounts of data and its support for SQL, SQLite provides a powerful solution for data storage and retrieval.
+Additionally, SQLite is open source and requires no setup or administration, making it easy to integrate with any project.[^5] With its ability to handle large amounts of data and its support for SQL, SQLite provides a powerful solution for data storage and retrieval.
 Furthermore, SQLite is cross-platform compatible, which means that the application can run seamlessly on different operating systems such as Windows, Linux and macOS.

 [^4]:SQLite Home Page, https://www.sqlite.org/index.html.
+Accessed 10 March 2023.
+[^5]:“What is SQLite?
+And When to Use It?”
+Simplilearn, 16 February 2023, https://www.simplilearn.com/tutorials/sql-tutorial/what-is-sqlite.
 Accessed 10 March 2023.

 ## Success Criteria
 1. Login and Register system (Encrypt password)